 "Cause" in the agreements entered into with Messrs.
-Caliel, Guba, Robertson, Nix and Menninga is defined as:
+Caliel, Guba, Vossman, Nix and Robertson is defined as:

-- His willful, material and irreparable breach of terms of employment provided in the agreement (which remain uncured 10 business days after delivery of written notice specifically identifying the breach) - His gross negligence in performance or intentional nonperformance (in either case continuing 10 business days after receipt of notice of need to cure) of any of his material duties and responsibilities to the Company - His dishonesty or fraud with respect to the business, reputation or affairs of the Company which materially and adversely effects the Company (monetarily or otherwise) - His conviction of a felony or crime involving moral turpitude - His confirmed drug or alcohol abuse that materially affects his service or results in a material violation of the Company's drug or alcohol abuse policy - His material violation of the Company's personnel or similar policy, such policy having been made available to him which materially and adversely affects the Company and remains uncured for 10 business days after notice
+- His willful, material and irreparable breach of terms of employment provided in the agreement (which remain uncured 10 business days after delivery of written notice specifically identifying the breach).
+In the case of Mr. Vossman, his willful and material breach of his terms of employment without a cure period. - His gross negligence in performance or intentional nonperformance (in either case continuing 10 business days after receipt of notice of need to cure) of any of his material duties and responsibilities to the Company.
+In the case of Mr. Vossman there is no cure period. - His dishonesty or fraud with respect to the business, reputation or affairs of the Company which materially and adversely effects the Company (monetarily or otherwise). - His conviction of a felony or crime involving moral turpitude.
+In the case of Mr. Vossman also a plea of other than not guilty to such offenses.

-Mr. Menninga's agreement has no definition of cause.
+- His confirmed drug or alcohol abuse that materially affects his service or results in a material violation of the Company's drug or alcohol abuse policy. - His material violation of the Company's personnel or similar policy, such policy having been made available to him which materially and adversely affects the Company and remains uncured for 10 business days after notice.
+In the case of Mr. Vossman there is no cure period. - In the case of Mr. Vossman, Cause also includes having committed any material violation of the any federal law regulation securities (without having relied on the advice of the Company's attorney) or having been the subject of any final order, judicial or administrative, obtained or issued by the SEC, for any securities violation involving fraud, including, for example, any such order consented to by him in which findings of facts or any legal conclusions establishing liability are neither admitted nor denied.